nhidev/nhidev.github.io/_posts/2018-10-20-Message-in-the-bottle.md

-# Message in the bottle
 ---
 title: Message in the bottle
 image: /assets/img/message-in-a-bottle.jpg
 ---

 ```
 Tossing a message into the ocean and seeing to whom fate — abetted by the currents and wind.
-Think about happiness, hope of people drop/pick a bottle on the beach and how pure feeling of them.
+How pure of happiness, hope of people  who drop/pick up those bottles.
 ```

 HOW WIL IT LOOK LIKE?